gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      that the DTLS implementation is split.
-Where the protection operations performed to create DTLS records needs to be implemented in the kernel and have an appropriate API for setting keying materia and managed the functions of the protection operation.
+Where the protection operations performed to create DTLS records needs to be implemented in the kernel and have an appropriate API for setting DTLS Key context and managed the functions of the protection operation.
 While the DTLS handshake is residing as an application on top of SCTP interface.